-3. Grantor is not obligated to take any action or to incur any expense related to the maintenance of the Easement Lands as waterfowl habitat.
-Nor is Grantor obligated to apply water to the Easement Lands or to maintain, repair, or construct any water distribution facilities to serve the Easement Lands.
-However, in any year that the Grantor does not flood its ponds on the Easement Lands, during the fall and winter seasons, to the historic levels as determined by its system of checks and levees, Grantee shall have, at its sole discretion, the nonexclusive right and option, but not the obligation, to flood the pond areas of the Easement Lands from September 1st through March 1st of the following year.
-In this connection, Grantee shall have, at its sole discretion, the right and option, but not the obligation, to use any and all of the Easement Waters that Grantee deems suitable for waterfowl habitat purposes and to place on the Easement Lands and convey through Grantor's water distribution facilities any other waters Grantee may acquire or have available to it.
+expense related to the maintenance or restoration of the Easement Lands as waterfowl habitat.
+Nor are Grantors obligated to apply water to the Easement Lands or to maintain, repair, or construct any water distribution facilities to serve the Easement Lands.
+However, in any year that Grantors do not flood the Easement Lands in the customary manner to their historical hunting season level, Grantee shall have, at its sole discretion, the nonexclusive right and option, but not the obligation, to flood the Easement Lands from October 15th through March first of the following year.
+In this connection, Grantee shall have, at its sole discretion, the right and option, but not the obligation, to use any and all of the Easement Waters that Grantee deems suitable for waterfowl habitat purposes and to place on the Easement Lands and convey through Grantors' water distribution facilities any other waters Grantee may acquire or have available to it.

-In connection with any flooding done by Grantee pursuant to this paragraph, (i) Grantee shall have the right to make full use of Grantor's water distribution facilities, including both existing facilities and any facilities constructed in the future and including all water wells and pumps, to the extent those facilities are capable of serving the Easement Lands, on the condition that Grantee shall pay the expenses of operating Grantor's pumps, exclusive of maintenance costs, during any period of such uses by Grantee, and (ii) Grantor shall pay any taxes, assessments, or other charges, excluding actual water costs, due to any water or irrigation district on account of the use by Grantee of Easement Water supplied by such district.
+In connection with any flooding done by Grantee pursuant to this paragraph, (I) Grantee shall have the right to make full use of Grantors' water distribution facilities, including both existing facilities and any facilities constructed in the future and including all water wells and pumps, to the extent those facilities are capable of serving the Easement Lands, on the condition that Grantee shall pay the expenses of operating Grantors' pumps, exclusive of maintenance costs, but inclusive of its pro-rata share of any electric standby charges, during any period of such use by Grantee, and (ii) Grantors shall pay any taxes, assessments, or other charges, excluding actual water costs, due to any water or irrigation district on account of the use by Grantee of Easement Water supplied by such district.